Riemannian Optimization via Frank-Wolfe Methods: Riemannian Frank-Wolfe

 We will make use of a Riemannian extension to the well-known Polyak-Łojasiewicz (PL) inequality~\citep{polyak63,losj63}, which we define below.
 Consider the minimization and let $f^{*}$ be the optimal function value.
 We say that $f$ satisfies the PL inequality if for some $\mu > 0$,

 Inequality~\eqref{eq:PL} is weaker than strong convexity (and is in fact implied by it).
 It has been widely used for establishing linear convergence rates of gradient-based methods; see \citep{KNS16} for several (Euclidean) examples, and \citep{rsvrg} for a Riemannian example.

-We will make use of inequality~\eqref{eq:PL} for obtaining linear convergence of \rfw, by combining it a strict interiority condition on the minimum. \begin{theorem}[Linear convergence \rfw] Suppose that $\phi$ is strongly g-convex with constant $\mu$ and that its minimum lies in a ball of radius $r$ that strictly inside the constraint set $\Xc$.
+We will make use of inequality~\eqref{eq:PL} for obtaining linear convergence of \rfw, by combining it with a strict interiority condition on the minimum. \begin{theorem}[Linear convergence RFW] Suppose that $\phi$ is strongly g-convex with constant $\mu$ and that its minimum lies in a ball of radius $r$ that strictly inside the constraint set $\Xc$.
 Define $\Delta_k := \phi(X_k)-\phi(X^*)$ and let the step-size $s_k = \frac{r\sqrt{\mu \Delta_k}}{\sqrt{2}M_\phi}$.
 Then, \rfw converges linearly since it satisfies the bound

 \end{theorem} \begin{proof} Let $\Bc_r(X^*) \subset \Xc$ be a ball of radius $r$ containing the optimum.
 Let